Equities, Crude Surge In Asia On Hopes For Virus Treatment - UrduPoint

 Equities, Crude Surge In Asia On Hopes For Virus Treatment

-Asian markets rallied again and oil prices built on the previous day's surge as investors began to see a glimmer of light at the end of the tunnel in the fight against coronavirus, following news of a possible breakthrough in the search for a treatment
+Equities rallied again on Thursday and oil prices built on the previous day's surge as investors began to see a glimmer of light at the end of the tunnel in the fight against coronavirus, following news of a possible breakthrough in the search for a treatment

-Hong Kong, (UrduPoint / Pakistan Point News - 30th Apr, 2020 ):Asian markets rallied again and oil prices built on the previous day's surge as investors began to see a glimmer of light at the end of the tunnel in the fight against coronavirus, following news of a possible breakthrough in the search for a treatment.
+Hong Kong, (UrduPoint / Pakistan Point News - 30th Apr, 2020 ):Equities rallied again on Thursday and oil prices built on the previous day's surge as investors began to see a glimmer of light at the end of the tunnel in the fight against coronavirus, following news of a possible breakthrough in the search for a treatment.

+Top US epidemiologist Anthony Fauci said Gilead Science's remdesivir "has a clear-cut, significant, positive effect in diminishing the time to recovery".

 The announcement allowed investors to look past data showing the US economy had contracted 4.8 percent in the first quarter, its worst performance in a decade, and the Federal Reserve's warning that it would likely tank even further in April-June.